 A mixture of wetland and woodland habitats.
 Headquarters of the Sussex Wildlife Trust.
-Please note that dogs (except guide dogs) are not allowed at Woods Mill nature reserve at any time.
+Please note that dogs (except assistance dogs) are not allowed at Woods Mill nature reserve at any time.

 More information on Sussex Wildlife Trust’s response to the Coronavirus can be found here